 GUAM - At Guam Community College, it's another year, another building and another means to modern learning.

-Okada said, "How you save the environment and what we can do to help save the environment and help take away from our dependance on fossil fuels.
-So we decided that was going to be the footprint of this building.
+Okada said, "How you save the environment and what we can do to help save the environment and help take away from our dependence on fossil fuels.
+So, we decided that was going to be the footprint of this building.
 LEED certification is from the bottom up.
-So in the original design when you design what the windows are going to look like and what they are going to be made out of you need to understand what meets the LEED requirements."
+So in the original design when you design what the windows are going to look like and what they are going to be made from your need to understand what meets the LEED requirements."

 This is the second of three Christmas season gifts the college is presenting to the community.
 Last December, GCC unveiled the Allied Health Center.
 Next December the school will open a new student center.

 Okada says within the coming year the old library will be renovated and brought online in 2011.
 And eventually 40-year-old buildings will be hardened and modernized for a whole campus overhaul.